yossef-khaled/Arithmetic-expressions-evaluator/README.md

 # Arithmetic-expressions-evaluator

-A parser for the arithmetic exprissions using C# language.
+A parser for the arithmetic expressions using C# language.
 It consists of (as the main components):
 - Lexer.
 - Parser.
 - Evaluator.